tasuki/ultimate-tk/README.md

 - Text input fields support copy-paste (`Ctrl + c/v`)

+- Number of players on a server is shown on server list

 Bugfixes:

 - Many memory leaks and buffer overflows have been fixed.